Picto:Blog - Replanting

 Here's the plan from Jesus: die to self, hate your lives here, follow me to Calvary where you will experience death and become My servant.
 However, in exchange for all of this, He offers to bear much fruit through our lives, to give us an eternal life, to join Jesus in glory and to be honored by God.

 Every church and every believer needs to decide what they are going to do with the seed of life God has given them: keep it for their own purposes or allow it to die in the hands of God, trusting that He will produce much fruit.
 Redeeming people, property and plans for a brand new church gives glory to God.

-If you are a church that would like to bring redemption to the original mission by allowing a new congregation to emerge,
+If you are a church that would like to bring redemption to the original mission by allowing a new congregation to emerge, contact me.